raykin/emacs-conf/Readme.md

 10. Install jade-mode manually cause package installation was failed.

 11. Merge robe-mode which install robe-mode and cleanup el-get and elpa packages.

+12. Add Projectile-rails mode.
+It replace the Rinari mode.